Tiféret Israel Synagogue attack: Background

 Following the onset of the 2009 Israel-Gaza conflict, the Venezuelan government expressed disagreement with Israel's actions.
 On 5 January, Venezuelan President Hugo Chávez accused the United States of poisoning Palestinian president Yasser Arafat in order to destabilize the Middle East.
 He also described the offensive by Israel as a Palestinian "holocaust".
 Days later, the Venezuelan foreign ministry called Israel's actions "state terrorism" and announced the expulsion of the Israeli ambassador and some of the embassy staff.

 Following the order of expulsion of the Israeli ambassador, incidents targeting various Jewish institutions occurred in Venezuela.
 Protests occurred in Caracas with demonstrators throwing shoes at the Israeli Embassy while some sprayed graffiti on the facility.
 At the Tiféret Israel Synagogue, individuals spray-painted "Property of Islam" on its walls.

 Attack

 During the night of 31 January 2009, an armed gang consisting of 15 unidentified people broke into Tiféret Israel Synagogue, the synagogue of the Israelite Association of Venezuela and the oldest synagogue in the Venezuelan capital Caracas and occupied the building for several hours.
 Security guards were tied up and gagged and the gang destroyed offices and the repository where the holy books were stored; this happened during the Jewish Shabbat.
-They daubed the walls with anti-Semitic and anti-Israeli graffiti that called for Jews to be expelled from the country.
+They daubed the walls with antisemitic and anti-Israeli graffiti that called for Jews to be expelled from the country.
 They also stole a database that listed Jews who lived in Venezuela.

 The vandals had also stolen the security footage of the incident, however, the computers with the recordings were recovered in the course of the investigation.